-New leases standard requires virtually all leases to be capitalised on the balance sheet.
-On 13 January 2016, the International Accounting Standards Board (IASB) issued IFRS 16 Leases, which essentially does away with operating leases and, subject to limited exceptions, requires all leases to be capitalised on the balance sheet.
+The new leases standard requires virtually all leases to be capitalised on the balance sheet.
+On 13 January 2016, the International Accounting Standards Board (IASB) issued IFRS 16 Leases.
+Which essentially does away with operating leases.
+Subject to limited exceptions, requires all leases to be capitalised on the balance sheet.

 IFRS 16 specifies how an IFRS reporter will recognise, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognise assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.

 IFRS 16 was issued in January 2016 and applies to annual reporting periods beginning on or after 1 January 2019.